oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/documenthistory.md

    -11

    * Adapted section 2.1.2 to outcome of consensus call
-   * more text on refresh token inactivity and implementation note on refres token replay detection via refresh token rotation
+   * more text on refresh token inactivity and implementation note on refresh token replay detection via refresh token rotation

    -10